 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement number no 778062.

-This project will bring together world-class research teams and European SMEs each with specialised expertise:
+This project brings together 19 world-class research teams and European SMEs each with specialised expertise:

 - invertebrate visual neuroscientists (UNEW and UBA on the locust and crab),

 - cognitive neural system modellers (XJTU, GZHU and GZU),

 - mixed-signal VLSI chip designers (TU),

 - experts in hardware/software systems and robotics (UHAM, HUST, TUAT, LNU),

 - robotics platform provider and market explorer (VISO, DINO),

 The specifically designed research staff secondments, joint workshops and conferences, will facilitate knowledge transfer between partners and generate significant impact in vehicle collision avoidance research with applications to not only on road safety, but also to other applications such as mobile robots, health care and the video games industry.